Stocks Plunge on Disappointing Tesla and Google Earnings News and Chip Weakness

+Stocks fell on disappointing Tesla and Google earnings, weakness in chip stocks, and a +3 bp rise in the 10-year T-note yield.

+The stock market may also be showing some concern about the prospects for corporate profits after the election since Vice President Kamala Harris is polling better than President Biden and appears to have a better chance of beating Donald Trump.
+Stock investors have been hoping for new corporate tax cuts, protectionist tariffs, and less regulation if Donald Trump wins the election.

-Stocks are trading sharply lower on disappointing earnings reports late Wednesday from Tesla (TSLA) and Alphabet (GOOG), along with reduced optimism about AI.
+Stocks on Thursday fell sharply after disappointing earnings reports late Wednesday from Tesla (TSLA) and Alphabet (GOOG), along with reduced optimism about AI in general since neither company had any ground-breaking AI news.
 In addition, European stocks were undercut by disappointing results from LVMH Moet Hennesy Louis Vuitton, which saw a sharp drop in sales in China, and Deutschebank, which said it would likely cancel plans for a stock buyback later this year.

 Stock investors will continue to focus on tech stocks, with key earnings reports on tap for next week.
 Tesla (TSLA) and Alphabet (GOOG) were the first of the Magnificent Seven to report earnings, with their reports late Wednesday.
 Mag 7 companies reporting next week include Microsoft (MSFT) on Tuesday, Meta (META) on Wednesday, and Apple (AAPL) and Amazon (AMZN) on Thursday.
 Nvidia (NVDA) is expected to report earnings on August 28.